This Sunski sunglasses review covers a selection of their frames we have been using for everyday, as well as running in.

-Sunski is a trendy young company based in San Francisco, with beliefs that extend far beyond just making sales.
-Sunski actually wants to make a difference in the world by donating 1% of all sales to environmental non-profit organisations.
-We love this, especially as it’s very closely aligned with our own donation promise to the World Land Trust via our online store and Trail & Kale Instagram Charity.
-Sunski has also started using recycled plastic for their frames, brilliant!
-Read on to hear our thoughts about Sunski Sunglasses for Running.
+Sunski is a sunglasses company based in San Francisco, with beliefs that extend beyond just making sales.
+Sunski actually wants to make a difference in the world by donating 1% of all sales to environmental non-profit organizations, and also uses recycled plastic for a selection of their glasses frames!

-We have been wearing three different pairs of Sunski sunglasses for running, the Manresa, Headland and Originals.
 Although we have been sharing the shades between us for review’s sake, we have each chosen a pair that we love the most.
-I for one am a fan of the Manresa for their medium to small frame size and stylish tortoise aqua pattern.
-The Manresa frames are made from recycled plastic which actually feels of a higher quality than the other two.
-Helen has taken a particular liking to the Headland and the Originals.
+I, for one, am a fan of the Sunski Manresa for their medium to small frame size and stylish tortoise aqua pattern.

 I love the design work that has gone into the Manresa sunglasses, they appear modern and fresh whilst maintaining that classic look that you would expect to see on a very expensive pair of shades.
-The Manresa lenses, like all Sunski shades are polarised and have high quality lenses.
+The Manresa lenses, like all Sunski glasses, are polarized and have high quality lenses.

-I recently ran the Volcanic 50K race in Washington state which took me nearly 9 hours to complete due to the challenging terrain.
+I recently ran a super gnarly 50K race in Washington state which took me nearly 9 hours to complete due to the challenging terrain.
 I was wearing them the whole time and at no point did they dig in or feel uncomfortable.
 A testament to their light weight and good design around the nose bridge area.

 These particular shades come in two colors, the Black Tortoise Aqua (as pictured in most photos of myself) and Black Tortoise Slate, which has a bronze tint in the frames and dark lenses, rather than blue.